vihangvk/kubenv/README.md

 $ kubenv
 kubenv allows to set kubectl context/namespace for current shell session.
 You can also persist changes using 'save' command.
-Remeber to 'save' changes if you add new context (i.e. connect to new cluster).
+Remember to 'save' changes if you add new context (i.e. connect to new cluster).

 Usage: kubenv (context|ctx)|(namespace|ns)|save|reload [(cur|current)|all|<value-to-set>]